sauravraghuvanshi/100-Days-of-Azure/README.md

      * This has all the privileges of the Log Analytics Reader.
      * Here the user can also create and configure Automation accounts.
      * The user can also add remove management solutions
+     * The user can also configure the collection of logs from Azure storage and edit the monitoring settings from Azure resource.